-When I asked Michael why this particular statue was important to have on the property he stated that Kwan Yin honors and celebrates the Feminine Principle alive in each of us—regardless of gender.
+When I asked Michael why this particular statue was essential on the property he stated that Kwan Yin honors and celebrates the Feminine Principle alive in each of us—regardless of gender.
 A Bodhisattva has the magical power to transform the body in any form required to relieve suffering.
-We also have access to both our feminine and masculine sides and it behooves us to nurture and care for these aspects of ourselves.
+We also have access to both our feminine and masculine sides, and it behooves us to nurture and care for these aspects of ourselves.
 These aspects of myself.

-I never considered how important it would be to not only embrace the feminine energies inside me but also celebrate them.
-In some ways, this is also the dance of what I spoke about in another piece on chaos and order.
+I never considered how important it would be to embrace the feminine energies inside me and celebrate them.
+In some ways, this is also the dance I spoke about in another piece on chaos and order.
 Intellect and emotion.
 Protection and destruction.
-All these aspects of myself living inside of me.
+All these aspects of myself live inside of me.
 Yet, having something live inside you is different than intentionally cultivating and nurturing that same aspect.
 Just wanting to know something is much different than wanting to feel something.
-I have spent the majority of my life pursuing knowing—neglecting to feel.
+I have spent most of my life pursuing knowing—neglecting to feel.

-Now I understand why Kwan Yin has been pursuing me—she was slowly and tenderly calling to something inside of me that has been asleep, or maybe half awake.
-I am thankful for her guidance and for the gentle whispers of encouragement that have fallen from her presence and embodiment.
-I have the feeling that I just discovered a part of myself that I always knew was there but didn’t have the capacity to bring forth.
+Now I understand why Kwan Yin has been pursuing me—she was slowly and tenderly calling to something inside me that has been asleep or maybe half awake.
+I am thankful for her guidance and gentle whispers of encouragement that have fallen from her presence and embodiment.
+I just discovered a part of myself that I always knew was there but couldn’t bring forth.
 What other treasures have yet to be discovered?